Little Lost Creations may earn a commission for purchases made after clicking links on this page. my full disclosure can be read here.

 There are many different types of feeders to choose from for chicks.
 I like to get one that holds a fair amount of feed.
 You will be amazed at how much these fuzzy little chicks can eat.

 That leads us to a very important topic – feed.
 You can choose medicated and non medicated, but make sure you are using chick starter.
 Some people like to feed the medicated to keep their chicks from getting things like coccidiosis.
 I had people at the store purchase scratch for their chicks as their main diet.
-In my opinion, scratch is not easily digested for baby chicks and there are not enough nutrients for them.
+In my opinion, scratch is not easily digested for baby chicks and there are not enough nutrients and protein for them.

 Keep them healthy